 Ni Sisi is an idea that is at the core of Twaweza’s vision for development and our Theory of Change.
 It’s all of us who can make a difference in our own lives and societies.

 In 2012, Twaweza decided to trial a different model of communications interventions – a large scale intense campaign that propagated our core message, Ni Sisi, across a range of traditional media platforms as well as some newer more innovative mediums.

-Working with market leader, J. Walter Thompson (JWT), we created a range of content including compelling TV and radio public service announcements and light-hearted radio pieces and set to work to paint Kenya and Tanzania orange.
-The campaign was implemented at large scale across Kenya and Tanzania, and to a limited extend Uganda.
+Working with the market leader, J. Walter Thompson (JWT), we created a range of content including compelling TV and radio public service announcements and light-hearted radio pieces and set to work to paint Kenya and Tanzania orange.
+The campaign was implemented at a large scale across Kenya and Tanzania, and to a limited extent in Uganda.

 High increase in people feeling that they themselves were responsible for tackling issues during post-campaign surveys.
 However, this occurred in exposed and unexposed groups.
 This might be due to other similar initiatives or messages.

 However, in Tanzania, three issues, all covered by the campaign, saw a significant increase in respondents identifying themselves as primary change agents when compared to pre-campaign respondents and those unexposed to the campaign.

 In Tanzania, 43% of citizens could spontaneously complete the tagline for the campaign.

 Anecdotal feedback shows that the campaign was extremely popular and lead to a small spark of actions modelled on the adverts.
 For many years after the campaign, candidates coming to interview for positions at Twaweza would mention the campaign in connection with Twaweza’s work.

 - It is possible that the main ‘ni sisi’ message is received more subliminally so when asked you would identify the issue covered (pollution, corruption etc) as the main message of the adverts.